TrashBinNp2019/knot/README.md

 npm run test-build
 ```
 After that, visit _config_ directory for configurations.
 > This package uses Postgres for storage.
-Unless _postgres-config.json_ is valid, **neither service will start**.
-See _postgres-config.json.example_ for reference.
+Please make sure that information in _postgres-config.json_ is valid.

 # Usage

+## Standard

-Once package is built, crawler can be started with:
+Once package is built and postgres is available, crawler can be started with:
 ```
 npm run crawler
 ```